couchbase/query/docs/n1ql-preview-model.md

     ( '*' | path '.' '*' | expression [ [ AS ] alias ] ), ...

-In the next syntax box, we show the in-document version of *from-term,* which is limited to a single bucket reference, and leave the cross-document version to a future paper.
+In the next syntax box, we only show the in-document version of *from-term,* which is limited to a single bucket reference.
 The recursive use of *from-term* means that OVER...IN clauses can be chained.

     from-term: